DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

      - DataONE identifier for the package
      - Upload a package to a DataONE member node.
    * - `set()`_
-     - session, name, value
+     - configuration, name, value
      - None
-     - Set a configuration paramemter in the given session
+     - Set a configuration paramemter in the given configuration
    * - `get()`_
-     - session, name
+     - configuration, name
      - The named parameter value
-     - Retrieve the value of a named configuration parameter from the given session
+     - Retrieve the value of a named configuration parameter from the given configuration
-   * - `saveSession()`_
+   * - `saveConfig()`_
-     - session, path
+     - configuration, path
      - None
-     - Save the session to disk at the given filename path
+     - Save the configuration to disk at the given filename path
-   * - `loadSession()`_
+   * - `loadConfig()`_
      - path
-     - The saved Session
+     - The saved Configuration
-     - Load a saved session from disk using the given filename path
+     - Load a saved configuration from disk using the given filename path
-   * - `listSession()`_
+   * - `listConfig()`_
-     - session
+     - configuration
-     - the list of configuration parameters in the given session
+     - the list of configuration parameters in the given configuration
-     - Show all Session configuration parameters
+     - Show all Configuration configuration parameters

 .. _`record()`: